-When this option is selected, your mail server's banner will no longer be sent during a P0P3 connection.
+Filter the welcome banner sent by the server When this option is selected, your mail server's banner will no longer be sent during a POP3 connection.
 This banner contains information that may be exploited by hackers (server type, software version, etc).
-When a request is made by a web client (browser) to the server, the firewall will intercept it and check that the request complies with URL filter rules and then relay the request.
+Connection Keep original source IP address When a request is made by a web client (browser) to the server, the firewall will intercept it and check that the request complies with URL filter rules and then relay the request.
 If this option is selected, the new request will use the original source IP address of the web client that sent the packet.
 Otherwise, the firewall's address will be used.
-When this option is selected, the analysis of the POP3 protocol will be disabled and traffic will be allowed if the filter policy allows it.
+Support Disable intrusion prevention When this option is selected, the analysis of the POP3 protocol will be disabled and traffic will be allowed if the filter policy allows it.